dtcenter/ufs-case-studies/docs/source/2018Michael.rst

       Time series of the vortex maximum surface wind speed (WS, left panel) and minimum mean sea level pressure (MSLP, right panel)

     * The maximum surface wind speed at the vortex center in SRW_GFSv15p2 (90 kts) does not reach the peak intensity identified in Best Track data (140 kts).
-    * The minimum sea level pressure from SRW_GFSv15p2 948 hpa, which is larger than Best Track data.
+    * The minimum sea level pressure from SRW_GFSv15p2 is 948 hpa, which is larger than Best Track data.

 ......................